Bosun2023/SQL_Project/QA.md

 ----------------------------------

 --7.
 Data Completeness and Integrity:
---Validate that all product_sku values in the sales_by_sku table exist in the products table:
+--Validated that all product_sku values in the sales_by_sku table exist in the products table:

 ```SQL
 SELECT COUNT(*) AS missing_products